stevejay/because-npm-web-public-ssr/README.md

 This is the SSR version of the [because-npm-web-public](https://github.com/stevejay/because-npm-web-public) app.

-It is deployed to Heroku [here](https://because-npm-ssr.herokuapp.com/package/pure-react-carousel).
+It is deployed to Heroku [here](https://because-npm-ssr.herokuapp.com/).
+(It may take several seconds for the Dyno to wake up.)

 ## TODO